vikalp07/PHP-CURD-WEBSITE/README.md

 # PHP-CURD-WEBSITE
-This site is first login and than add something new and add notes
+This site is first login and than add something new and add notes.